 This is a cost reimbursement agreement.
 The Department will reimburse the Recipient for allowable expenditures included in the approved budget (Appendix B) incurred during each reporting period.
-The Recipient shall provide Quarterly Payment Requests to the Department attesting to expenditures made during the reporting period.
+The Recipient shall provide Monthly Payment Requests to the Department attesting to expenditures made during the reporting period.
 These reports are due no later than 30 days after the end of each reporting period.
 For example: If the monthly reporting period is July 1-31, the Payment Request is due August 30th; if the quarterly reporting period is January 1 - March 31, the Payment Request is due by April 30th.

-Payment Requests must be emailed to OPBFunding@fdle.state.fl.us and clearly identify the dates of services, a description of the specific contract deliverables provided during the reporting period, the quantity provided, and the payment amount.
+Using the electronic grant management system to record expenses, Payment Requests must clearly identify the dates of services, a description of the specific contract deliverables provided during the reporting period, the quantity provided, and the payment amount.
 All Payment Requests are reviewed and may be audited to the satisfaction of the Department.
 The Department's determination of acceptable expenditures shall be conclusive.